eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">DASH_05<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-For a PID or attestation issuance or re-issuance transaction executed through the Wallet Unit, the log SHALL contain at least: a) the date and time of the transaction, b) the name, contact details (if available), and unique identifier of the corresponding PID Provider or Attestation Provider, c) the attestation type requested, as well as the attestation type issued, d) the number of attestations requested and issued (i.e., the size of the batch in case of batch issuance), e) in the case of non-completed transactions, the reason for such non-completion. f) for a re-issuance transaction, whether it was triggered by the User or by the Wallet Unit without involvement of the User, g) the URL of the associated Registrar's online service.
+For a PID or attestation issuance or re-issuance transaction executed through the Wallet Unit, the log SHALL contain at least: a) the date and time of the transaction, b) the trade name, contact details (if available), unique identifier, and Service identifier of the corresponding PID Provider or Attestation Provider, c) the attestation type requested, as well as the attestation type issued, d) the number of attestations requested and issued (i.e., the size of the batch in case of batch issuance), e) in the case of non-completed transactions, the reason for such non-completion. f) for a re-issuance transaction, whether it was triggered by the User or by the Wallet Unit without involvement of the User, g) the URL of the associated Registrar's online service.

-*Note: Regarding point g): this URL can be retrieved from the access certificate.*
+*Note: a) The Wallet Unit obtains the information under point b) from either the registration certificate or the access certificate, because it is identical in both certificates. b) Regarding point g): this URL can be retrieved from the access certificate.*

 </div>
 </div>